 Managing Depression Among Residents

-This metric is a measure of the percent of long-term stay residents who are exhibiting depressive symptoms.
+Measures the percent of long-term care residents who are showing depressive symptoms.

 Appropriate Vaccine Usage

-This metric measures the percent of long-term stay patients that were vaccinated against pneumonia and flu.
+Measures the percentage of long-term care residents that were vaccinated against pneumonia and flu.

 Residents Maintain Autonomy

-This datapoint measures the percent of long-term patients who required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and using the bathroom.
-Some would argue that this is a reliable measure of a resident's well-being.
+This metric is a measure of the percentage of long-term care patients that needed increased assistance with activities of daily living over time.
+ADL's include activities such as dressing and bathing.

 Ability to Keep Residents Mobile